 Partnering up with the right vendor that provides you with an outsource development team supposes transparency.
 Due to this, it becomes much easier to run the project.

-With explicit management tools, such as Jira or ClickUp, all the processes are at glance.
+With explicit project and startup tools for management, such as Jira or ClickUp, all the processes are at glance.
 They help the dedicated team work cohesively and improve productivity, agility, and delivery speed.
-As a client, you also have access to the tools, so you are free to check the tasks’ status and see how the work is progressing.
+As a client, you also have access to the tools, so you are free to check the tasks' status and see how the work is progressing.

 Depending on the agreed communication terms, you can receive timely updates and control the milestones.
 This may be achieved using weekly progress reports or, for instance, by jumping on call every Monday to discuss the latest updates.
 All possible changes on your end are negotiable as well.

 When You Should Hire a Dedicated Development Team

 A dedicated partnership is considered the best-fit scenario in the following cases.